-Granta accepts submissions between October 1 and March 31.
-Submissions will close over the Christmas holidays.
-Please submit in only one category at a time.
+Please submit only one complete story or essay, or up to three poems at a time.
+Multiple submissions will not be read.
 Fiction, non-fiction, poetry and art will be considered for both our print and online editions, unless you specifically state otherwise in your cover letter.
 We remain open to submissions of photography and art year-round.

 Please include a

 cover letter stating where your work has been published before, if relevant.
 Please do not submit